CDLUC3/ezid/doc/apidoc.2.rst

   services.

 * A public identifier may be marked as unavailable.
-At this time the identifier will be removed from any external indexing services.
+At this time the identifier will be removed from any external services.

 * An unavailable identifier may be returned to public status.
 At this time the identifier will be re-registered with resolvers and other